 - Read and compare editions, word choice, and transcriptions through time

-- Facilitate new scholarship by providing tools for creating annotations, transcriptions, and reading lists
+- Engage in new scholarship using tools for creating annotations, transcriptions, and reading lists